 There is a lot of information on the internet about histamine intolerance and mast cells.
 I’m not always sure of the accuracy of some of the information, so below is a collection of studies about histamine release and mast cell degranulation.
 Possible root causes of histamine increase include lingering viral and bacterial infections, a combo of things in the environment such as fluoride in the water and preservatives in foods, PFOA’s from using Teflon pans and stain-resistant coatings on carpeting for many years, toxins released from molds, and, I’m sure, many more.

-This is a departure from my usual articles on genetic polymorphisms.
+This is a departure from my usual articles on genetic variants.
 If you are interested in some of the genes involved in histamine intolerance, I do have an article on the gene that produces DAO (breaks down histamine in intestines) and HMNT (breaks down histamine in the rest of the body).
-While those genetic polymorphisms do play a role in histamine-related issues, I think for me they exacerbate an underlying problem.
+While those genetic variants do play a role in histamine-related issues, I think for me they exacerbate an underlying problem.

 Hopefully, something in the studies below will help you to figure out a root cause of your own histamine related issues.

-Sources of histamine:
+Sources of Histamine:

 There are several sources of histamine in our bodies: